 One factor that law firms can definitely get behind the ball on is reviews.
 We have exhaustive resources on the importance of reviews (especially on Google), best practices on how to get them, handling negative reviews, and how to leverage them for all of your marketing.
 Since the LSAs will pull in reviews from your GMB account, this is yet another head-to-head situation when it comes to differentiating yourself from other results, like the 3-pack of maps results.
 Much like the listing that has the most reviews often times gets the most clicks, you can venture to guess the same thing will often happen for those top 3 results.

-While we could dedicate plenty of time talking solely about the importance of reviews within the LSAs, there are also other factors that will assist with click-through rates, and it makes me recall for the first time best practices when it comes to your listing within a directory.
+While we could dedicate plenty of time talking solely about the importance of reviews within the Local Service Ads, there are also other factors that will assist with click-through rates, and it makes me recall for the first time best practices when it comes to your listing within a directory.
 Namely, because of a headshot.
 It isn’t surprising that consumers will click on certain ads based off of the appearance of the lawyer, so I’d advise doing incremental changes to your ads (if they are consistently in the top 3), to see what results in more leads.

 - Number of years in business